skip to main content

 How much does internet cost per month?

 The type of internet connection you have is the most significant factor in how much you should be paying for your Wi-Fi plan.
 Internet type determines the kinds of download speeds you can get and has a big impact on the overall quality of your service.
+DSL and satellite internet plans tend to be slow and expensive, while cable internet costs are mid-range for both speed and price.

 Internet prices by connection type